hasura/learn-graphql/tutorials/backend/backend-stack/tutorial-site/content/languages/node.md

 ---
-title: "Node.js"
+title: "Building a GraphQL server in Node.js"
-metaTitle: "GraphQL Server with Node.js | Backend Tutorial"
+metaTitle: "Building a GraphQL Server in Node.js | Backend Tutorial"
 metaDescription: "In this tutorial, learn how to integrate Node.js in a GraphQL backend server stack with Hasura"
 ---

-## GraphQL server with Node

 Node.js is an open-source, cross-platform JavaScript runtime environment.
 Learn more at [the official website](https://nodejs.org).

-This guide covers common backend application tasks, such as creating REST endpoints using [Express](https://expressjs.com/) and [TypeScript](https://www.typescriptlang.org/).
-We use Node version 18 or above.
-We also go over how to integrate your Node app with Hasura.

 > New to GraphQL?
 Check out the [Introduction to GraphQL](https://hasura.io/learn/graphql/intro-graphql/introduction/) tutorial to learn the core concepts quickly.

-- You will learn how to create a GraphQL server with Node.js.
+- You will learn how to create a GraphQL server with Node.js and why you actually shouldn't
 - If you have an existing GraphQL API with Node.js, you can integrate it with Hasura as a [Remote Schema](https://hasura.io/docs/latest/remote-schemas/index/) to get a unified GraphQL API.
 - If you have an existing REST API with Node.js, you can transform that declaratively to GraphQL without writing any code using [Hasura REST Connectors](https://hasura.io/docs/latest/actions/rest-connectors/).
 - You can also re-use or custom write REST endpoints with Node.js and map the endpoint to a GraphQL schema in Hasura.

 > New to Hasura?
 The Hasura GraphQL Engine makes your data instantly accessible over a real-time GraphQL API so that you can build and ship modern, performant apps and APIs 10x faster.
 Hasura connects to your databases, REST and GraphQL endpoints, and third-party APIs to provide a unified, connected, real-time, secured GraphQL API for all your data.
 Check out [the documentation](https://hasura.io/docs/latest/index/).

+This guide covers common backend application tasks, such as creating REST endpoints using [Express](https://expressjs.com/) and [TypeScript](https://www.typescriptlang.org/).
+This example works with Node version 18 or above.
+We also go over how to integrate your Node app with Hasura.

 ## Node.js Project Setup for GraphQL Server